Ganna Ielisavetska

 Ganna Ielisavetska is a paralympic swimmer from Ukraine competing mainly in category S2 events.

-Ganna competed as part of the Ukrainian team in the 2008 Summer Paralympics.
-She competed in the only event for her disability classification the 50 m backstroke winning the gold medal in a new world-record time ahead of teammate Iryna Sotska and S1 class world record breaker Sara Carracelas García of Spain.
+She competed as part of the Ukrainian team in the 2008 Summer Paralympics.
+She competed in the only event for her disability classification, the 50 m backstroke, winning the gold medal in a new world-record time ahead of teammate Iryna Sotska and S1 class world record breaker Sara Carracelas García of Spain.